 What inventory levels tell us

 Inventory levels reflect current industry supply and demand balance and safety stock.
-Inventory levels rising is often a negative sign, as it suggests industry demand is cooling.
+When inventory levels rise, they’re often a negative sign, as they suggest industry demand is cooling.
 While manufacturers can adjust to the weaker demand by cutting production, they often lag.
 But when inventory reaches a certain level, it will usually fall as cyclical demand returns or the pace of production cuts begins to outpace falling demand.